structr/structr/docs/Frontend User's Guide.md

 	http://maven.structr.org/artifactory/release/org/structr/structr-ui/<version>/structr-ui-<version>-dist.tar.gz

-For example, the distribution file of release 0.7.1 can be downloaded here: [http://maven.structr.org/artifactory/release/org/structr/structr-ui/0.7.1/structr-ui-0.7.1-dist.tar.gz]()
+For example, the distribution file of release 0.7.1 can be downloaded here: <http://maven.structr.org/artifactory/release/org/structr/structr-ui/0.7.1/structr-ui-0.7.1-dist.tar.gz>

 Another way is to clone Structr from GitHub:

 	$ git clone https://github.com/structr/structr.git

-### Installation and Startup
+### Installation and Start

 If you have downloaded the distribution file for version ```<version>```, extract it with ```tar``` and run the main class ```org.structr.Ui```